thecode/ha-rpi_gpio/README.md

 # Usage

-The `gpiod` platform will be initialized using the path to the gpio chip.
+The `rpi_gpio` platform will be initialized using the path to the gpio chip.
 When path is not in the config `/dev/gpiochip[0-5]` are tested for a gpiodevice having `pinctrl`, in sequence `[0,4,1,2,3,5]`.
 So with a raspberry pi you should be OK to leave the path empty.

 Raspberry Pi | GPIO Device
 ---          | ---